 Another option for storing your pitching mound is to rent a storage unit at your local storage facility.
 This is a good option if you don’t have space to store the mound at your home or the field, or if conditions are not ideal.
 A storage unit will provide a secure environment for your equipment.
 When selecting a facility, choose one that’s close to your field for easy access.

 When looking for storage units, it’s important to make sure to select one that is large enough to accommodate your pitching mound.
 Remember, most pitching mounds are designed to be disassembled for easy storage.
 Follow the manufacturer’s instructions for disassembling your pitching mound.
 This will typically involve removing any anchors, bases, or other parts that are attached to the mound.
+One of the little leagues we sold to has a storage unit in Americus GA that they store their mound in during the winter months.

 Leave Out on the Field with a Tarp on It